PietroGx/SIMPLICITY/BACKLOG.md

 """

 ## Backlog
+- [x] function in dir_manager to list all simulation output folders (hardcoded into check_simulations.py)

 ### Bug Fixes
-- [ ] memory and runtime options need to be added to slurm runner to avoid Runtime and OOM errors
+- [x] memory and runtime options need to be added to slurm runner to avoid Runtime and OOM errors

 ### Features
 - [ ]